kpchandora/Visited/README.md

 # LocationDemo
-LocationDemo is an android app which fetches users location repeatedly and stores the fetched location in Room.
+Visited is an android app which fetches users location repeatedly and stores the fetched location in Room.
 Technologies used:
 Viewmodel
 Livedata